flo-v/SUSHI_labrotation/README.md

 ```

 ### places where EzRun app name is important
-following hasn't been done yet
+in the following the markdown template names haven't been altered yet
 #### change all "FastQC" to "FastQC_1"
 chnaged at the following places:
 * when defining the ezMethod  (1 change)